How to Get Over a Divorce You Didn’t Want: 10 Healing Ways

 What is the hardest part of a divorce?

-There’s an ache that comes with realizing things won’t ever be the same again.
-And then there’s the fear—fear of the unknown, of being alone, of starting over.
+Realizing things won’t ever be the same again can cause an ache.
+And then there’s the fear—fear of the unknown, being alone, and starting over.
 The emotional rollercoaster can leave you feeling lost and unsure of yourself.

 Research indicates that individuals prioritize romantic relationships during emerging adulthood, significantly impacting their well-being.
 Successfully managing these relationships is more closely tied to well-being than other developmental goals.
 However, romantic breakups often result in adverse outcomes like depression, anxiety, and low self-esteem, with distress linked to various relationship characteristics.